GluuFederation/docs-oxd-prod/3.1.1/sources/libraries/java/index.md

 ### Logout

-`send` method returns the OpenID Connect Provider logout url.
-Client application  uses this logout url to end the user session.
+`send` method returns the OpenID Connect Provider Logout URL.
+Client application uses this Logout URL to end the user session.

 **Parameters:**

 - oxdId: oxd ID from client registration
-- id_token_hint: (Optional) ID Token previously issued by the Authorization Server being passed as a hint about the End-User's current or past authenticated session with the Client
+- id_token_hint: (Optional) ID Token previously issued by the Authorization Server being passed as a hint about the end-user's current or past authenticated session with the client
 - postLogoutRedirectUrl: (Optional) URL to which user is redirected to after successful logout
 - state: (Optional) Value used to maintain state between the request and the callback
-- session_state: (Optional) JSON string that represents the End-User's login state at the OP
+- session_state: (Optional) JSON string that represents the end-user's login state at the OpenID Connect Provider (OP)
 - protection_access_token: Generated from get_client_token method (Optional, required if oxd-https-extension is used)

-- host: the URL of the oxd server
+- host: the URL of the oxd-server
-- port: the port of the oxd server
+- port: the port of the oxd-server

 **Request:**